 In 1797, the son of Pierre Ducasse inherited the Bordeaux estate known as Ducasse-Grand-Puy-Artigues-Arnaud, which included 60 hectares of vines.
 His marriage with Jenny Ducasse produced two children who eventually managed the estate when it was classified in 1855 under the name of Chateau Artigues Arnaud.
 To honor the founders of the Medoc estate, the name was later changed to Grand Puy Ducasse.

-The property was sold in 2004 to CA Grands Crus who began to renovate the vineyards and winemaking facilities.
-They also brought in the oenologist, Denis Dubourdieu to consult.
-That situation changed in November 2013, when the owners, who wanted to shake things up brought in Hubert de Bouard of Chateau Angelus from St. Emilion to consult.
+The property was sold in 2004 to CA Grands Crus who also own Chateau Meyney in St. Estephe.
+After purchasing the vineyard, they quickly began to renovate the estate, replant the vineyards and modernize their cellars and winemaking facilities.
+They soon brought in the oenologist, Denis Dubourdieu to consult.
+That situation changed in November 2013, when the owners, who wanted to shake things up when they hired Hubert de Bouard of Chateau Angelus from St. Emilion to consult.
 Things have never been better.

-In 2012, the chateau also added new, cement, egg shaped vats for vinification, which added a bit more minerality to the wine.
+In 2012, the chateau completed a renovation of their cellars and added new, cement, egg-shaped vats for vinification, which provided a bit more minerality to the wine.

 Chateau Grand Puy Ducasse Vineyards, Terroir, Grapes, Winemaking

-The 40 hectare Medoc vineyard of Grand Puy Ducasse is planted to 62% Cabernet Sauvignon and 38% Merlot, which shows an increase in the amount of Cabernet Sauvignon in the vineyard, giving the wines more structure, tannin and complexity.
+The 40 hectare Medoc vineyard of Grand Puy Ducasse is planted to 63% Cabernet Sauvignon and 37% Merlot, which shows an increase in the amount of Cabernet Sauvignon in the vineyard, giving the wines more structure, tannin, and complexity.

 In the southern end of Pauillac, Chateau Grand Puy Ducasse has vines close to Chateau Pichon Baron.
+They also have parcels close to Chateau Lynch Bages.
 The vines are close to 30 years of age on average.
 The vines are planted to a density of between 8,000 and 10,000 vines per hectare.
 Newer plantings are done at the higher level of vine density.